What happens at my three and a half year maternal and child health visit?

 Tip sheets for this visit

-- “Try it - you’ll like it!”, vegetables and fruit for children (pdf), Royal Children’s Hospital, Melbourne, Victoria.
+- “Try it - you’ll like it!”, vegetables and fruit for children (pdf), Royal Children’s Hospital, Melbourne, Victoria

-- Healthy eating and play for kindergarten children 3-5 years (pdf), Royal Children’s Hospital, Melbourne, Victoria.
+- Healthy eating and play for kindergarten children 3-5 years (pdf), Royal Children’s Hospital, Melbourne, Victoria

-- Immunisation history statements for children, Better Health Channel, Department of Health and Human Services, Victoria.
+- Immunisation history statements for children, Better Health Channel, Department of Health

 What is my child doing at this key age and stage?